bowheart/bowheart/README.md

 What Now??
 You got tea in your eye?
 Just deal with i--.
 Oh.
 Um sorry, I don't know what TMI is.
 But speaking of eyes:

-20/20 vision enabled me to see straight past all the Greek and astronomy lessons at BYU.
+20/20 vision enabled me to see straight past all the Greek and astronomy classes at BYU.
 Straight to what I really wanted.
 And man was she pretty.

 I'M KIDDING!!
 Geez.
 I mean she was.
 But I was actually about to mention my first job: